inferiorhumanorgans/promptr/README.md

 * `ssh` segment (badge on hostname seg?), walk the process tree and see if it ends with sshd.
 Note: screen appears to save the SSH env vars when you create a new screen so that's not 100% reliable.

-* `paths` segment: make the number of segments rendered configurable
+* `path` segment: make the number of segments rendered configurable

 * format the segment impls alphabetically